-8.1.2 IP Serving Group (IP-SG)
+8.1.2 IP Serving Group (IP-SG)21

 IP Serving Group (IP-SG) configurations are largely an organizational function that allows an operator to group a set of similar services to a common IP interface on the router within the DPoE System.
 Such functionality is achieved today in shipping DOCSIS CMTS products using vendor-specific mechanisms.
 However, detailed requirements for such mechanisms are not part of DOCSIS specifications.
-The mechanism described within this text is currently implemented on CMTS platforms to accomplish the goal of being able to define to which IP interface a specific service flow should be bound for first hop routing and forwarding.
-This relationship to what is done in DOCSIS is important because operators want to use the same method of directing service flows to IP interfaces as they utilize on their DOCSIS CMTS or CCAP platforms.
+This section describes the configuration capabilities required for the IP-SG.